 Transfer students should expect that their previous academic work will be reviewed as part of the selection process and must supply the Center with an official transcript from their previous institution(s) at the time of application.
 The Office of the Registrar cannot release copies of non-Kalamazoo College transcripts.
 A combined transfer and Kalamazoo GPA will be used to determine eligibility.

-Applications for participation in the winter quarter short-term Oaxaca program are due on Friday of the third week of fall quarter.
-Applications for participation in short-term programs are due in the Center by November 1; applications for participation in long-or extended-term programs are due in the Center by January 15.
+Applications for participation in the winter quarter short-term Oaxaca study abroad program are due on Friday of the third week of fall quarter.
+Applications for participation in short-term study abroad programs are due in the Center by November 1; applications for participation in long-or extended-term study abroad programs are due in the Center by January 15.
 Failure to turn in the completed application materials by the due dates will jeopardize a student’s participation in study abroad.
 Study Away application deadlines can be found in the CIP office and on the CIP website.

 Students who desire a university-integrated experience, in which they take classes with host country students in French-, German-, or Spanish-speaking programs, must have advanced proficiency in the appropriate foreign language equivalent to at least level 202 or 203.
 Students participating in Chinese-or Japanese-speaking programs will need considerably more language study than required by the program to be able to gain entrance to regular university courses.
 Students who have proficiency in a foreign language through level 201 will most typically take courses in the target language but offered through a language and culture institute for foreign students attached to or otherwise affiliated with a university.